isomerpages/moe-tanjongkatongsec/_ccas/Uniformed Groups/NPCC.md

 #### Activities

-TK NPCC has also been exploring into different kinds of activities to help bring our cadets closer to achieving the qualities of a TK Graduate.
-Through a myriad of activities, values such as discipline, loyalty, integrity, resourcefulness, tenacity and civic-consciousness are inculcated to develop members into Caring and Responsible Citizens.
+<p style="text-align: justify;">TK NPCC has also been exploring into different kinds of activities to help bring our cadets closer to achieving the qualities of a TK Graduate.
+Through a myriad of activities, values such as discipline, loyalty, integrity, resourcefulness, tenacity and civic-consciousness are inculcated to develop members into Caring and Responsible Citizens.</p>

 These activities include: